How to Apply

 Step 3: Write 2 Essays with Optional 3rd Essay

 Part of the application for SIGP is to make your case for selection through well-written essay responses.
 Students should write these essays in a word processing program and copy and paste them into the text box in the application portal.
 The total length of the 2 essays should not exceed 900 words.
 The optional 3rd essay will be pasted into a separate text box and not counted in this word count.

 - Essay 1: Describe the organization and summer internship/experience that you have secured or hope to secure this summer.
 What are you hoping to learn or gain from this experience?
 (Think about specific skills, networking opportunities, industry experience, etc. Be as specific as possible – this should relate directly to the summer experience.
 Additionally, if you have applied to multiple opportunities, choose one to focus on for the main part of the essay.)
 Furthermore, how do you anticipate this experience impacting you or the NU community when you return to campus?

 Step 4: Resume and Budget

 - Update your one-page Professional Resume

 - In the application, you will be asked for your budget over the course of your summer experience.
 Please be sure to consider all your living costs and enter each expense as the questions are asked.
-You will also be asked to total all of your expenses. *Please note: The purpose of the budget is to show the selection committee that you’ve thought through what living and travel expenses you might incur during the summer.
+You will also be asked to total all your expenses. *Please note: The purpose of the budget is to show the selection committee that you’ve thought through what living and travel expenses you might incur during the summer.